-I love the first counseling session with a new student.
-You get to introduce yourself as an encouraging, safe adult that is going to help and support them.
-It's the place that you establish norms, build rapport, and involve the student in their own growth.
-That's a pretty incredible day's work.
+I loved the first counseling session with a new student.
+You get to introduce yourself as an encouraging, safe adult who will help and support them.
+It's where you establish norms, build rapport, and involve students in their growth.
+That's an incredible day's work.

-Until I realized, I was mostly just using the first counseling session to introduce myself, tell them what my job was and ask a few questions.
-My first sessions were not climbing that aspirational mountain I had in my head.
-Worse, it was costing me valuable time with students down the line because I had not set the stage I should have set in the first session.
+I used the first counseling session to introduce myself, explain counseling, and ask a few questions.
+I was leaving so much potential on the table.
+Worse, it was costing me valuable time with students down the line because I didn't set the stage in the first session.

 - Build rapport

 1. Introduce Your Role & Counseling

 Your first session is a time to explain the role of the counselor and how counseling can help them.
 Consider creating a simple script that covers all the significant points.
 You won't be reading it, but it will help you fine-tune what you want to cover and how you want to explain it.

 What a counselor does: My job is a little bit like being a helper or a guide.
 Sometimes we have feelings or situations that can be tough to handle alone.
 It could be about friends, schoolwork, family, or feelings inside us.
 And that's where I come in.
 I'm here to help you talk about those things, understand them better, and come up with ideas on how to handle them.
 Like a guide helps people find their way, I help you navigate your feelings and problems.
 Does that make sense?